mjalbert99/ISP/README.md

 # TODO
 - REDO SUNMODULES STATS and PHOTOS
 - DO CHANNEL CPU
-- FINISH TOP LEVEL SECTION
+- FINISH TOP LEVEL/OVERVIEW SECTION
+- RESULT SECTION
--
+- PIPELINE DIAGRAM

 # Project Overview
 This repository contains the ISP core for a System-on-Chip (SoC) project.
 The core ingests 10-bit width pixel data from a camera sensor and executes burst transactions to feed the downstream ISP FIFO for processing.
 Designed for a target resolution of 2k at 60 FPS, the bus is synthesized and physically implemented using the nanGate45 Process Design Kit (PDK).

+## Pipeline Diagram

 ## Performance Targets & Timing Budget
 The system is engineered to process 132,710,400 pixels/sec to support the 2048x1080 resolution target.